 - Principe Real.
 Next door to Bairro Alto is Principe Real, the perfect place for a more upscale or classier night out on the town.
 The neighborhood is home to live music spots, cocktail bars, and even the unique Pavilhão Chinês bar.

 - Alfama.
 If you looking for a relaxing night in Lisbon, then make sure to head on over to the historic neighborhood of Alfama.
 Our recommendation?
 Check out Antiga Wine Bar for a great selection of food and drinks.

-Whatever neighborhood you end up choosing, we are sure that you will enjoy the Lisbon nightlife.
+Whatever neighborhood you choose, we are sure you will enjoy the Lisbon nightlife.

 So what is Lisbon famous for?
 The city is known for its monuments, landmarks, architecture, and museums.
 But it also has a lot of modern-day charm.

 Lisbon is home to the oldest bookstore in the world, the Livraria Bertrand, which opened in 1782.
 Then there is the Mosteiro dos Jerònimos built in the early 1500s.
 The monastery, located in the Belem district, is one of the most decorated churches in Portugal.
 It is also designated a UNESCO World Heritage Site.
 Then there are the churches, the Sé de Lisboa, built in 1147, and the Convento do Carmo, built between 1389 – 1423.